 FMR understands the situation’s complexity and we know the decision involves many different values – environmental, philosophical, political, ethical, and so on.
 We're looking forward to learning more ourselves, to the public forum hosted by the Conservation Commission and Selectboard, and to a well-informed discussion and continued conversation on this topic.

-The tentative time/date for the town's public forum is the evening of July 24 (I will update this when the Conservation Commission and Selectboard finalize details).
+The tentative time/date for the town's public forum is July 24 at 6:30 pm at Waitsfield Elementary.

 Hope to see you there,

 Corrie Miller, Executive Director